matheuscscp/gke-metadata-server/README.md

 binds the IAM Role `roles/iam.workloadIdentityUser` to the Kubernetes ServiceAccount.
 When using the Helm Chart, the Kubernetes ServiceAccount is created with the name `gke-metadata-server`, and the namespace (where both the DaemonSet and the ServiceAccount are created) is defined via the Helm Values (default: `kube-system`).
-The next sections gives details on how to grant roles to the federated Kubernetes ServiceAccounts.
+The next section gives details on how to grant roles to the federated Kubernetes ServiceAccounts.

 ### Configure GCP Workload Identity Federation for Kubernetes